-Generally, a U.S. shareholder of a CFC may be subject to ordinary income treatment (depending on the CFC's earnings) whenever the shareholder disposes of his or her shares in the CFC through a transaction which generates recognition of gain.
+Generally, a U.S. shareholder of a CFC may be subject to ordinary income treatment (depending on the CFC's earnings) whenever the shareholder disposes of their shares in the CFC through a transaction which generates recognition of gain.50 i.
+Application of the General Rule